Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 - I had an error due to adding the type=“button” attribute and value to a number of anchor tags which is not necessary.
 To resolve this issue
   I simply removed the type=“button” attribute and value.

+### team.html

+- On a number of lines I received an error due to adding the type=“button” attribute and value within an anchor tag which is not necessary.
+  To resolve this issue I simply removed the type=“button” attribute and value.

+- I had an error due to adding height=“50px” as inline styling on an image element.
+To resolve this I removed the inline styling and styled it through style.css instead.

+## CSS

+After running my code from style.css through the W3C markup validation service I did not receive any errors.